Fiber Position

 Removing the sod served two purposes; one for using as an art medium, the other for a garden plot.

 Some of the corn stalks from last year’s yield were spared from compost.
-I used them for the Upheaval installation.
+They erected the Upheaval installation.

-I used many newspapers and paper egg cartons for producing the pulp to cast faux stone replicas.
+Many newspapers and paper egg cartons produced pulp casting faux stone replicas.

 George Washington Carver taught us that planting beans is an act of investing in tomorrow's crops.
-I grow pinto beans as a hedge on future food insecurities and as nitrogen fixers for the soil.
+Grown pinto beans hedge on food insecurities while nitrogen fixes the soil.

 Fiber Position at The Little Gallery